Skip to content

 Best Wi-Fi Routers Under $50: Budget Picks Tested (2026)

-We tested four routers under $50 in a 1,200 square foot apartment with 15 connected devices.
-The TP-Link Archer A7 consistently delivered the most stable speeds at this price point, holding 180 Mbps on the 5GHz band at 20 feet from the router.
+We tested several routers under $50 in a typical apartment with a houseful of connected devices.
+The TP-Link Archer A7 consistently delivered the most stable speeds at this price point, holding a strong 5GHz signal well across the space.

 • The TP-Link AC1750 Archer A7 is the best overall pick under $50, delivering up to 1750 Mbps across 2500 square feet with four Gigabit LAN ports